 The IPC is designated by the Illinois Department of Public Health (IDPH) as the designated poison center for all of Illinois.
-The IPC receives support from an annual appropriation from the state that is administered by IDPH.

 Provides funding for partial support for the IPC mission of emergency call center services, poison prevention education, and professional education.